Celebrating our 36th Year of Dance!

 The Karen Luba School of Dance, Inc. (KLSD) was established in 1988, featuring 187 students.
 Over the years, the school had tripled its size, expanding to various locations and three year-end recitals .
-We were happy to get back, post-pandemic, to having one gala year-end recital in the 2021-2022 season and looking forward to growing the dance school once again.
+We were happy to get back, post-pandemic, to having one gala year-end recital for the past two seasons and looking forward to growing the dance school once again.

 The Dance School Staff is made up of very caring individuals who want to share and instil a love of dance in all of the students.
 It is very much a family atmosphere at KLSD – sisters Brenda and Karen are co-directors, as well as teachers, both with their B.Ed degrees in early childhood education.
 All of the teachers and assistants are longtime students of the dance school and all possess the kindness, love and patience needed to work with children - they are all equally as talented as they are caring instructors.
-Kendra Manness - who has been a teacher and student with the dance school for many years will continue to teach classes in addition to helping with emails, phone calls and other administrative duties.
+Kendra Lomonaco & Isabelle Einarson - who both have been teachers and students with the dance school for many years will continue to teach classes in addition to helping with emails, phone calls and other administrative duties.

 During the Year...

 The beginning of the dance season starts out with learning lots of new steps, as well as mastering the old ones, and challenging each student to have fun, work hard and achieve their very best.

 Three times a year (should provincial health guidelines allow), we have our Viewing Days, when family are invited to come view their child “in action” and be a supportive audience.

 All parents/guardians are encouraged to watch their child perform in class on the designated days.
 This gives you an idea of their progress, helps your child gain confidence and gets them used to an audience.
 We do ask that those watching do watch quietly in consideration of the dancers, teachers and parents around them, especially when entering or exiting